-This article is the second in a series of two articles focusing on the fascinating world behind the science of lighting.
-This second article gives you a brief insight into how to measure color rendering by using CRI, Ra and CQS.
+This article is the second in a series of two articles focusing on the fascinating world of the science of lighting.
+This second article gives you a brief insight into how to measure color rendering by using CRI, Ra, and CQS.
 If you want to know more about what is hiding behind these abbreviations, then you should keep on reading!

 When it comes to measuring lighting in terms of color rendering there are several different ways to go about it.
 You might think the color rendering is not a big deal, but the color rendering actually has an enormous influence of how things are revealed in a certain environment.
 Now let’s take a look at three different types of measurements of color rendering: CRI, Ra, and CQS

 CRI, Ra, and CQS